Saleha-m14/Number-guessing_game/README.md

 3. On the new page click on "settings" and select Config Var, type PORT in key with a value of 8000.
 4. Click "Add buildpack", select Python and click "Save Changes".
 5. Select NodeJS and click save again.
 The order is important the Python should be on the top of NodeJS.
-6.Click on "Deploy" tab.
+6. Click on "Deploy" tab.
 7. Select "Github" as deployment method.
-8.Search for your repository name and click connect.
+8. Search for your repository name and click connect.
-9.Make sure that "main" branch is selected and click on "Enable Automatic Deploys" then, click on "Deploy Branch".
+9. Make sure that "main" branch is selected and click on "Enable Automatic Deploys" then, click on "Deploy Branch".
 10. When your project is deployed you can open it simply by clicking "View".

 ## Credits